Geoffrey da Silva: Cabinet Minister

 Da Silva was appointed to the cabinet of President Bharrat Jagdeo on 19 November 1999, replacing the ailing Michael Shree Chan as minister of trade, tourism and industry.
 As a participant in the Fourth Annual Caribbean Tourism Organization (CTO) Conference on Sustainable Tourism Development in 2000, he argued that Caribbean tourism would need to reflect a growing interest in ecotourism.
 He also promoted sustainable tourism in the ecologically fragile area of Kaieteur and took part in negotiations toward completing a roadway with Brazil.
 In February 2000, he led an official delegation that met with Prince Charles of the United Kingdom in his official visit to Guyana.

 After 2001

 Da Silva left cabinet following the 2001 elections and was appointed as head of Guyana Investment.
 The following year, the Guyana and Caribbean Political and Cultural Center for Popular Education released an essay arguing that he had significantly improved the agency's ability to attract investors during his time in office.

 In 2005, da Silva argued that Guyana was creating jobs by diversifying its economy away from traditional crops such as bauxite and sugar.
 He helped to organize the Guyana Trade and Investment Exposition in the same year, seeking increased Canadian investment in Guyana.
 Notwithstanding his leftist political background, da Silva has called for increased private-sector involvement in Guyana's food packaging industry.

 In 2011, da Silva was appointed Ambassador to Venezuela He served until 2015.

-Geoffrey Da Silva got married on 5 November 2004 to Lisa Da Silva made them the first couple to get married at the Kaieteur Falls in Guyana.